Tangential Casimir force in the misaligned system: Magnetic media, real conductors, and a torque: The Casimir torque for isotropic plates

 where

 in which

 with the line passing through the centroids being the rotation axis.

-We may calculate the torque for gold plates with moderate settings at room temperature using Au2 data by the plasma treatment, see the results in Fig.~\ref{TorqueAu2p}, where we assume that the thicknesses of the plates are larger than a few hundred nanometers and then can be considered infinite in practical calculations.
-For plates with $K_1=f\cdot K$ and $L_1=f\cdot L$, we have $M_1=f^2\cdot M$, where $f$ is a scaling factor satisfying $L_1^2+K_1^2<H^2$.
+We may calculate the torque for gold plates with moderate settings at room temperature using Au2 data by the plasma treatment, see the results in Fig.~\ref{TorqueAu2p}, where we assume that the thicknesses of the plates are not very thin and then can be considered infinite in practical calculations.

 Notice that the torque in Eq.~(\ref{Torque}) is formulated with the ideal boundary assumption, i.e., ignoring the edge contributions.
 To examine its validity for the torque system with typical settings, we shall now estimate edge corrections to the torque.
 To do that, the numeric simulations of the edge effect for infinite, perfectly conducting plates~\cite{Gies,Graham} may be used as quantitative estimates for real metals, since, for our purpose, only the \textit{relative} strength of the edge contribution matters.